Hole or grain? A Section Pursuit Index for Finding Hidden Structure in Multiple Dimensions: Applications Applications

-A certain type of particle that occurs in particle physics models is the so-called scalar (or Higgs) boson, with properties specified by a ``potential'' which depends on a set of parameters.
-These are the basic parameters of the model and they allow one to calculate physical quantities such as the masses of the scalar particles and their interaction strengths.
-A common problem that arises in this context consists of finding the parameter space that leads to acceptable predictions, that satisfy known theoretical or experimental constraints.
+} A certain type of particle that occurs in particle physics models is the so-called scalar (or Higgs) boson, with properties specified by a ``potential'' which depends on a set of parameters.
+These basic parameters allow one to calculate physical quantities such as the masses of the scalar particles and their interaction strengths.
+A common problem that arises in this context consists of finding the parameter space that leads to acceptable predictions satisfying known theoretical or experimental constraints.

 For example, a two-Higgs-doublet model can be written under certain assumptions in terms of the parameter set \(\lambda_1,\lambda_2,\lambda_3,\lambda_4,\lambda_5,\alpha,\beta\), where the last two are angles.
 These angles are commonly discussed in terms of \(\tan(\beta)\) and \(\cos(\beta-\alpha)\), as these quantities are closely related to experimental observations.
 This model contains five scalar particles (types of ``Higgs'' bosons), dubbed \(h,H,A,H^\pm\), the first one corresponding to the famous Higgs boson found at CERN in 2012.
 The squared masses of these five particles are predicted in terms of the parameters of the model, and we use a form from \citet{Gunion:2002zf} (given in the Appendix).